sandragreiner/secpps-ws/README.md

 ## Participation
-For registration, please copy and fill in the following form, and send it via Email to: sekr-sse@sse.uni-hildesheim.de (The registration fee is 100 EUR, which covers all costs, including the social event on the 1st of June, museum tour, snacks, and beverages.
+For registration, please copy and fill in the following form, and send it via Email to: sekr-sse@sse.uni-hildesheim.de
-Upon the registration, you will receive the information regarding the bank transfer.)

 I will participate on:
 * 31st of May: yes/no